bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

 co-founder of [Mozilla](https://en.wikipedia.org/wiki/Mozilla), the organization that makes [Firefox](https://en.wikipedia.org/wiki/Firefox).

-Notable privacy-by-default characteristics of Brave:
+Notable privacy and security characteristics of Brave:

 - Automatically blocks unwanted content, such as tracking cookies and 3rd-party ads